Can You Flush Food Down the Toilet?

 Things to Know

-• Liquid foods like soup may flush without immediate issues but still contribute fats and residue to pipes.
+• Liquid foods like leftover soup may flush without immediate issues but still contribute fats and residue to pipes.

 • Coffee grounds should never be flushed - they clump together and cause significant clogs.